 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 Medicinal Chemistry graduates have entered careers in a wide variety of fields, including the pharmaceutical and fine chemical industry, publishing, marketing and teaching.
-The MSci in Medicinal Chemistry with professional studies is a new programme and it is anticipated that graduates will go on to study for a PhD in a variety of leading institutions or take up a graduate grade position in the pharmaceutical industry.
+As regards the MChem Medicinal Chemistry and the MChem Medicinal Chemistry with a Year in Industry it is anticipated that graduates will go on to study for a PhD in a variety of leading institutions or also take up a graduate grade position in the pharmaceutical industry.

 Our past students have also gained work placement with organisations such as: